If he likes you his texting habits will prove it

 First, it was considered lazy if a guy texted you asking you out on a date instead of calling you.
 If you texted too often and too much, that was a sign of desperation.
 Now if too much time passes between texts, people absolutely lose their minds.
 It often leaves me wondering: are people analyzing and reading into their face-to-face connections with people as much as they are with their texting patterns?

 That’s just it – we all “text” differently.
 I’d like to think we don’t conform to groupthink when it comes to the way we treat texting as 24/7 entitled access to others’ time.
 Some see it simply as a tool for communication, and many are clearly using it as a form of manipulation.
-All the while there are those who quite literally depend on it for any or all sense of connection – with others and the world.
-In combination, we have established customs, habits, and meanings behind texting when interacting with others.

 So in today’s world, how can you tell a guy legit likes you based on his “texting habits”?
 Beyond the superficial pet names and kissy-face emojis, I fill you in on the most substantial patterns that embody genuine interpersonal skills you should be looking out for.

-9 Texting habits of the guy that legit likes you | Dating advice | Millennial relationship advice on Love | Texting and modern dating 101 | Online dating tips | theMRSingLink LLC
+If he likes you his texting habits will prove it | Dating advice | Millennial relationship advice on Love | Texting and modern dating 101 | Online dating tips | theMRSingLink LLC

 He responds to your texts in a timely manner